DanielBugelnig/AI4EO/README.md

 ## Usage

 1. Clone the repository
+2. Create a virtual environment (python3.10) install all requirements (requirements.txt)
-2. Open `AI4EO_Project.ipynb` in [Google Colab](https://colab.research.google.com/)
+3. Open `AI4EO_Project.ipynb` in [Google Colab](https://colab.research.google.com/)
-3. Follow the cells step by step to:
+4. Follow the cells step by step to:
    - Load and visualize data
    - Compute indices
    - Run classification and change detection